victorjonsson/nodejs-dokimon/README.md

 [![build status](https://secure.travis-ci.org/victorjonsson/nodejs-dokimon.png)](http://travis-ci.org/victorjonsson/nodejs-dokimon)
 # Dokimon

-This node module is used to create automated tests of various kinds.
-It may also be used as an alternative (or complement) to client test tools such as Selenium.
+This node module is used to create automated acceptance tests.
+It's also a great alternative (or complement) to client test tools such as Selenium.
 You write your tests in a heartbeat and run them using the command line.

 <strong>Example usages:</strong>